 2. Bring both side edges of the cowl together.
 Begin at row 1, sew to join them with a tapestry needle and with mattress stitches.
 Stop at 8″ from the last row of the cowl.
 Hide all yarns.

-3. Align zipper along each edge of the unsewn seam respectively, top-stops of the zipper is at the last row of the cowl.
+3. Align the zipper along each edge of the unsewn seam respectively, the top stops of the zipper are at the last row of the cowl.
 Pin and sew with back stitches.

 4. Turn to the inside of the cowl, fold the tape of the zipper and sew near the zipper tooth.
 This is to neaten the zipper tape at the back of the cowl.

-Pattern Diagram & Panel Chart (Click Picture for a larger chart, open in new tab/window.)
+Pattern Diagram & Panel Chart (Click to download larger chart, pdf open in new tab/window.)

-Instructions with pictures to assist in knitting Cable Knit Zipper Cowl
+Instructions with pictures to assist in knitting a Zipper Cowl

-Love this soft and warm cable knit zipper cowl.
-You may zip it up to be a normal cowl, or unzip to cover your shoulders or somewhere in between.
+I love this soft and warm cable knit zipper cowl.
+You may zip it up to be a normal cowl or unzip it to cover your shoulders or somewhere in between.
 Get stylish with the cozy warm cable knit zipper cowl, protect and warm your neck during the cold days.

 Get patterns to make a matching pair of leg warmers.